 ALTERNATE DAY FASTING - you eat food one day and the next you don't.

-In time-restricted eating (TRE) individuals can compress time for meals ideally up to 12 hours according to the Longevity Diet Book by Valter Longo PhD.
-The synergistic interactions of the circadian oscillator in combination with fasting/feeding (TRE) signals may ensure that the anabolic (buildup of energy) and catabolic (release of energy) phases of metabolism are coordinated in harmony and regulated with activity and rest cycles
+Following time-restricted eating (TRE), individuals compress time in which they eat meals, ideally up to 12 hours in alignment with the circadian clock.
+The synergistic interactions of the circadian clock, in combination with fasting/eating signals, may ensure that the anabolic (buildup of energy) and catabolic (release of energy) phases of metabolism are coordinated in harmony with activity and rest cycles.
+This rhythm of eating and fasting on a daily basis can optimize nutrient intake, support the health of the individual, and promote longevity.